-- 3. The individual allocations shown in Annex A are the full government contribution for each local authority (LA) from the £100 million DHP fund for the FYE March 2025. - 4.
+- 3. DHP funding for England and Wales for FYE March 2026 is confirmed at £100 million.
+This is consistent with the total funding provided to LAs in FYE March 2025. - LAs will receive the same allocation level as they received in FYE March 2025.
+This was considered the fairest approach given broader economic pressures. - The individual allocations shown in Annex A are the full government contribution for each LA from the £100 million DHP fund for FYE March 2026. - 6.
 Any unspent funds from FYE March 2025 cannot be carried over to subsequent years.